Tayyab885/Chest-Xray-Fairness-Audit/README.md

 ## Fairness Findings

-_Pending full training run._ This section will summarize which subgroups (by sex and by age bin) show the largest AUROC and equalized-odds gaps for each deep-dive label, whether those gaps are consistent across metrics, and whether group-balanced resampling narrows them, reported honestly even if mitigation provides no improvement or worsens a gap.
+_Pending the full training run._ This section will report which subgroups, by sex and by age bin, show the largest AUROC and equalized-odds gaps for each deep-dive label, whether those gaps agree across metrics, and what group-balanced resampling does to them.
+If the mitigation fails to help, that is what will appear here.

 ## Grad-CAM